xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

     </option>

-The value of the `sourceFile` property is a file name containing source code to be included in the build.
+The value of the `compilerSourceFiles` property is a file name containing source code to be included in the build.
 Multiple instances of this property are allowed.

 ### Default value